EbbaGronvall/The-Sortinghat/README.md

 ### Special Thanks

-- My mentor Graeme Taylor has been a trooper helping me throught this project that I've been struggling with.
+- My mentor Graeme Taylor has been a trooper helping me through this project that I've been struggling with.